cosmos/ibc/spec/ics-023-vector-commitments/README.md

 ```

 ```
-Pr(verifyNonMembership(root, proof, key) === false) negligible in λ
+Pr(verifyNonMembership(root, proof, key) === false) negligible in k
 ```

 #### Soundness

-Commitment proofs MUST be *sound*: key => value mappings which have not been added to the commitment cannot be proved to have been included, or keys which have been added to the commitment excluded, except with probability negligible in a configurable security parameter `λ`.
+Commitment proofs MUST be *sound*: key => value mappings which have not been added to the commitment cannot be proved to have been included, or keys which have been added to the commitment excluded, except with probability negligible in a configurable security parameter `k`.

 For any key `key` last set to a value `value` in the commitment `acc`, for all values of `proof`,

 ```
-Pr(verifyNonMembership(root, proof, key) === true) negligible in λ
+Pr(verifyNonMembership(root, proof, key) === true) negligible in k
 ```

 For any key `key` not set in the commitment `acc`, for all values of `proof` and all values of `value`,

 ```
-Pr(verifyMembership(root, proof, key, value) === true) negligible in λ
+Pr(verifyMembership(root, proof, key, value) === true) negligible in k
 ```

 #### Position binding

-Commitment proofs MUST be *position binding*: a given key can only map to one value, and an commitment proof cannot prove that the same key opens to a different value except with probability negligible in λ.
+Commitment proofs MUST be *position binding*: a given key can only map to one value, and an commitment proof cannot prove that the same key opens to a different value except with probability negligible in k.

 For any key `key` set in the commitment `acc`, there is one `value` for which: